 “Of course, I had my doubts and insecurities.
 All sorts of ‘what if’ questions came to my mind when I made my decision to quit my job.
 Thankfully, my family was very supportive.
 They really encouraged me to pursue my dream,” he said.

 For those who are stuck somewhere because you have doubts and are afraid to pursue your dreams, here’s what Adam has to say:

 “Parents’ blessings, have the guts, and build a support system.”

 “Firstly, you need to get blessings from your parents.
 Ask for their du’a (prayers).
-If they are happy for you to pursue your dream, you should do it because you already got an important blessing.
+If they are happy for you to pursue your dream, you should do it because you already have an important blessing.
 Just wait for another higher blessing that is from Allah (God),” said Adam.

 “Secondly, as I said, we are humans, so we have doubts and insecurities.
 But please, do not ever be stuck in your comfort zone because you’ll end up there for the rest of your life.
 You’ll end up doing that forever for the sake of money and also because you don’t want to change.
 So, you don’t really do that because of your passion anymore and you’ll end up doing cincai (messy) work.
 Eventually, you don’t find yourself happy doing that,” he shared with a serious tone.

 “Whenever you find yourself stuck in a comfort zone, try to take one step back and muster the guts.
 If you want to do this (pursue the dream) and you think you can do it, go ahead.
-Because if you have guts and passion, you will do it until the end.
+Because if you have the guts and passion, you will do it until the end.
 You will really fight for it because that’s what you want,” he continued.

-Here’s a video of Adam telling you how to make Tom Yam Goong:
+And by the way, here’s a video of Adam telling you how to make Tom Yam Goong:

 Follow Adamdidam on Instagram here to keep up to date.